supertuxkart/stk-code/INSTALL.md

 ### Shaderc for Vulkan support

-You need to compile [Shaderc](https://github.com/google/shaderc) for vulkan support in SuperTuxKart if you are not building for Windows or macOS, If you don't need this feature, pass `-DNO_SHADERC=on` to cmake.
+You need to compile [Shaderc](https://github.com/google/shaderc) for vulkan support in SuperTuxKart if you are not building for Windows or macOS.
+If you don't need this feature, pass `-DNO_SHADERC=on` to cmake.

 ### Compiling